cubetastic33/Coding-Challenge-S22/README.md

 targets specified in the dataset, so the accuracy was 100%.
 Here's a screenshot of the predictions:

 ![Chart of predicted probabilities](./probabilities.png)

+Since the correlation seemed fairly straightforward, I also tried other models like decision trees, and it still performed just as well.
+I chose to submit the one with logistic regression just because I felt like it didn't really matter, and it is in general a good solution to binary classification problems.